CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M03-HOL-Alert-and-Act.md

 ### Task 1: Delete your sandbox environment

+In this task you will, remove the earlier sandbox environment to free up the trial slot.

 1. Navigate to the **Power Platform admin center**.

 1. Navigate to **Environment**, select the sandbox environment that you created in module one named **My Sandbox-<inject key="Deployment ID" enableCopy="false" />** in the list of environments.